 - 10 % Discount for charity events (with complete waiver of fees)

-- Package contracts from the eleventh event with a 10 % discount
+- 10 % discount through flat-rate contracts from the eleventh event onwards

 GEMA-free music as an alternative

-GEMA-free music offers a particularly effective solution.
-This refers to compositions for which no Rights through GEMA The author may not be able to exercise his rights because he is not a GEMA member or manages the rights himself.
+A particularly effective solution is offered by GEMA-free music.
+This refers to compositions for which no rights are administered by GEMA - for example because the author is not a GEMA member or administers the rights himself.

 Important note: GEMA-free does not mean free of charge.
 The rights of use must still be acquired directly from the composer or via specialised providers.
 However, the advantage lies in the significantly lower licence fees.